How to dry wet carpet and eliminate that moldy smell

 I wanted to know if anybody knows how to get a mildew/moldy smell out of a carpet.
 My drain tub for the laundry overflowed, causing my son's bedroom carpet to get wet.
 I think it went more into the padding.
 I was thinking of either shampooing the carpet or cutting the section out and replacing it.
-Does anybody know of any good suggestions?
-Once the carpet dries, is it possible to get the smell out?
+Does anybody know of any good suggestions for drying wet carpet?
+And once the carpet dries, is it possible to get the smell out?
 Any help would be appreciated.

 Dry Carpet Immediately